Fishing for Spadefish

 Most fish are located around structure, including shipwrecks, artificial reefs, rockpiles and navigational buoys.
 When water clarity permits, schools of spadefish can be spotted swimming in circles around structure.

 A good setup might include 20 lb line on a medium action rod and reel.
 Leaders are usually 20-30 lb mono or flourocarbon line, with small live bait hooks.
-A number of anglers prefer red hooks for spadefish.
-The leader is 18-36" with a single hook on the bitter end.
+Some anglers anglers prefer success using red hooks for spadefish.
+Leaders are 18-36 inches long with a single hook on the bitter end.
 Small sinkers may be added to the main line or the top of the leader.
 The use of weight on the line varies with current and the depth of fish.
 Anglers try to hide the hook in a section of clam as best possible.
 The rig is then casted or drifted back to the fish.
-Sometimes a bobber can be useful to limit the depth of the presentation.
+Sometimes a float can be useful to limit the depth of the presentation.

-Spadefish are very hard fighters and can be very difficult to land on light tackle.
+Spadefish are very hard fighters and can be difficult to land on light tackle.
 Some fish may reach weights of 12 lbs or more, although many are 2-3 lbs.
 Spadefish are excellent table fare and easy to skin and fillet.
 The meat is mostly white, and mild tasting.
-They are good fried, grilled or broiled.
+Spadefish fillets are good fried, grilled or broiled.